Transforming knowledge into action for Nutrition & Development

 N4D helps governments and their partners reduce malnutrition through evidence-based, scaled up action from local to global levels.
 We support nutrition leaders to share, access and operationalise learning and influence decisions and actions from the bottom up.

 Malnutrition in all its forms is the leading cause of ill health and death in the world.
-It also has dire economic consequences.
+A child dies of malnutrition every 11 seconds despite it being preventable.
+Malnutrition also has dire economic consequences.
 For example, malnutrition is responsible for an 11 percent loss of gross domestic product annually in Africa.

 Preventing malnutrition improves health and saves lives.
 It also boosts economies and public services.
 Every dollar invested in reducing stunting generates an economic return of US$18 in high-burden countries.